-&lt;sup>7 For further information please refer to the following entries in the Appendices are available to us in order to determine the most efficient overall solution.
+When considering a customer's request for incremental capacity, in addition to physical investment, we will also consider all commercial options and operational arrangements that are available to us in order to determine the most efficient overall solution.
 These are described in more detail later in this document under Network Development Options (7.1).